 • 1 Egg – Beaten

-• 3 tbsp Sesame seeds
+• 3 tablespoon Sesame seeds

-• 3 tbsp Everything Bagel seasoning
+• 3 tablespoon Everything Bagel seasoning

-• 3 tbsp Poppy seeds
+• 3 tablespoon Poppy seeds

 Instructions

 • Make the bagel dough.
-To a bowl of a stand mixer, add the 1⅓ cups Room temperature water , 2¼ tsp Instant yeast and 1 tbsp Sugar.
+To a bowl of a stand mixer, add the 1⅓ cups Room temperature water , 2¼ teaspoon Instant yeast and 1 tablespoon Sugar.
 Stir to combine.
-Add 3½ cups Bread flour and 2 tsp Kosher salt.
+Add 3½ cups Bread flour and 2 teaspoon Kosher salt.
 Run the mixer with the dough hook attachment on medium-low speed until the dough comes together.
 Knead for 8-10 minutes.
 Alternatively, you can use a large bowl to mix the ingredients and knead the dough on a clean work surface like your countertop until it’s supple.
 Note: Proper kneading is crucial for developing the gluten that gives chewy bagels their signature texture.

 • Rise.
 Once the dough is ready, shape it into a dough ball and place it in a large lightly oiled bowl (or use the bowl of the stand mixer).
 Cover it with a damp towel and let it rise in a warm place for about 1 to 1.5 hours, or until it has doubled in size.